COVID GUIDELINES: FALL 2022

-Updated May 11, 2022
+Updated September 1, 2022

-If you are feeling sick OR have potentially been exposed to COVID, please stay home.
+If you are feeling sick OR have been exposed to COVID, please stay home.
 If you were planning to see a show, we will happily exchange your ticket for another performance at no additional cost!

-Volunteers 18 and older who would like to participate in the cast or on the production team of a Live Arts show (i.e., actors, designers, stage managers, board operators, etc.) are required to provide proof of full vaccination and wear a mask while inside the building.
-Actors who are rehearsing or performing unmasked will be required to follow show-specific COVID procedures (provided by Live Arts) as necessary.
+Volunteers 18 and older who would like to participate in the cast or on the production team of a Live Arts show (i.e., actors, designers, stage managers, board operators, etc.) are required to provide proof of full vaccination.
+In accordance with latest guidance from the CDC, we also encourage all volunteers to stay up to date on their protection against the virus by getting booster shots when eligible.
+Actors who are rehearsing or performing unmasked will be required to follow a self-testing procedure as necessary.

 Audience and Guests

 Point of Contact: Anne Hunter, Executive Director (email@example.com)

 If you’re coming to see a show, please bring a mask with you!
 Masks are required inside the Founders Theater or Gibson Theater to help protect the cast and all audience members in attendance.

 Live Arts staff, cast, and production team members are fully vaccinated.
 Our actors will not be wearing masks onstage.
 If you forget your mask, we will be happy to provide one for you at no charge.

 Proof of vaccination is no longer required for audience members.

 No concessions (except water) are permitted inside the Founders Theater or Gibson Theater at this time.
 Concessions are available before the show and during intermission at the third floor Becker Bar.